filipeuva/SoundBites/README.md

 SoundBites
 ==========

 SoundBites, environment recognition through sounds.
-This is an application which puts my research into audio environment recognition.
+This is an application which puts my research into audio environment recognition into practice.
 It was developed with the Nexus One (running Android 2.3.3) as a test unit, so support on other Android phones is not guaranteed.

 (Theoretically) Works in counterpart with SoundBitesMonkey, an Android service: http://github.com/williamberg/SoundBitesMonkey